thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

   gets the benefit because she sells at 2000 MATIC each ASSET.
 Alice gets more MATIC than expected.

+### Custom recipients

+The protocol allows both buyer and seller to set custom recipients for the exchange.

+Inside the `LibAsset` library, the `Asset` struct contains a `data` field which is a `bytes` type.
+We encode the recipient address into that field.

+Look up `decodeRecipient` function in `LibAsset` to see how to decode the recipient address.
+Assets like ERC20 only have the token address in the data so we need to add a uint256 and a recipient address to make it 96 bytes.

+When transfers are happening, the recipient is decoded from the `Asset` struct, and if it's not the zero address, then the transfer will be done to the decoded recipient address otherwise it will be sent to the original deal side address.

 ### Order salt

 Orders contain a salt value that ensure each order is unique, even for the same